SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

   Keep per-request logs **below INFO level** (e.g., DEBUG or TRACE) to prevent cluttering normal application output.

 * **Application runtime logs.**
-  Prefer **INFO level** for one-time or startup/shutdown logs that occur once per application run.
+  Prefer **INFO level** only for one-time or startup/shutdown logs that occur once per application run.

 * **Avoid unnecessary warnings.**
-  Use the WARNING level only for actionable or genuinely concerning conditions.
+  Use the WARN level only for actionable or genuinely concerning conditions.
   Do not use it as a placeholder or for expected transient states.

 * **Explicit request logging.**